Derry beat Monaghan to win All-Ireland Minor title

 But extra-time and penalties were not required in Armagh in what was the first All-Ireland Minor final between two Ulster counties as McErlain's side marched to a comfortable eight-point triumph despite playing the last 20 minutes with 14 men.

-Ger Dillon landed four frees to help Derry lead at the break and added a fifth quickly after the restart before Conall Higgins - who was named man of the match after battling sickness in the build-up to the match - stretched the lead to four.
+While Monaghan's Sean Og McElwain scored arguably the pick of the first-half scores, Ger Dillon landed four frees to help Derry lead by two at the break.

+Dillon added a fifth quickly after the restart before Conall Higgins - who was named man of the match after battling sickness in the build-up to the match - stretched the lead to four.

 Monaghan were given renewed hope when Spiers was shown a red card following a clash with Tomas Quinn, but after Donnacha Connolly trimmed the deficit to three, Oisin Doherty pointed before teeing up Sargent for the game's only goal after 47 minutes.

-Sargent's close-range major extended Derry's cushion to seven points and Monaghan were unable to mount a fightback as the Oak Leaf county reclaimed the Tom Markham Cup.
+Sargent's close-range major extended Derry's cushion to seven points and Monaghan were unable to mount a fightback as the Oak Leaf county reclaimed the Tom Markham Cup in front of a 13,754-strong crowd.

 Matthew Finn (0-4) top scored for the Farney county, whose wait for a first All-Ireland Minor title goes on.